 Dysphagia describes difficulties swallowing due to impaired motor control over the muscles in the mouth and throat.
 Individuals with dysphagia may experience coughing, drooling, and a weak voice.
 In severe cases, they may need to use a feeding tube to ensure proper nutrition.

-Cognitive & Perceptual Effects of a Traumatic Brain Injury
+Cognitive Effects of Brain Injury

 and significantly affect the way individuals interpret the surrounding environment.
 As a result, they can affect one’s relationships, career, and overall recovery.
 Fortunately, with the right interventions (which will be explained later in this article), individuals often learn how to overcome cognitive and perceptual changes.